Fairview Cemetery, Hubbard

 Three quick questions before you start.
 They take about two minutes.
 There are no right answers, we just want to know what brought you here and what you already know.

-Walk Fairview with me.
-I point out the six stones you will see in person, what to look for, and the stories behind them.
-About five to six minutes.
+A guided walk through Fairview with me.
+I introduce the project, then take you to each of the six stones in person, point out what to look for, and tell the stories behind them.

 A nine-page PDF that takes you to each of the six stones with photographs, locations, what to look for, and the person’s story.
 Print it, or open it on your phone at the cemetery.